wren/core-keeper/README.md

    Note: you might have to create the `Mods` folder

-3. Copy the contents of `config` to `TODO: where does this go on Windows?`
+3. Copy the contents of `config` to `C:/Users/%userprofile%/AppData/LocalLow/Pugstorm/Core Keeper/Steam/{steam id}/mods`

+   Note: you might have to create the `mods` folder

 4. Start the game and confirm that the main menu says something like (4 mods loaded)